4GeeksAcademy/optimize-software-engineer-linkedin-profile/README.md

 having a visible profile can help you connect with the right people and help you land a job.

-Linkedin, like Google, works based on keywords!
+LinkedIn, like Google, works based on keywords!
 So if a company is looking for programmers, the first thing that they will have in mind to search for are the technologies.
 So it’s important to optimize it based of those keywords, the more times these keywords appear on your profile, the better positioned your profile will be.